abdullah1065/uSavior-demo/README.md

 # uSavior-demo [Website source code in Private mode]

-uSavior is an educational platform tailored for students and instructors, particularly those in the field of Computer Science and Engineering (CSE).
-It offers an extensive range of CSE-related courses, interactive features, and personalized learning experiences.
+uSavior is an Academic Aid & Online Education Based platform tailored for students and instructors.
+It offers an extensive range of related courses, interactive features, and personalized learning experiences.

 ## Table of Contents
 - [Project Overview](#project-overview)